GoSecure/pyrdp/README.md

 ### Dependencies

-PyQt4 is needed for the liveplayer/replayer
+PyQt4 is needed for the liveplayer/replayer.
+PyRDP has been tested to work on Python 3.6 on linux (Ubuntu).
+We have not tested it on OSX nor on Windows.

 #### Linux